isabella232/dynamic-media-classic.en-1/help/publish-setup.md

 For example, if you are a multi-national brand that sells in different countries, you can ensure that each country has their own locale-specific Viewer.
 To accomplish this functionality, you specify a locale map string.
 Then you edit the tooltip text in a Viewer’s preset by adding the translated text strings for the language you want.

 >[!NOTE]
-> To set up Localization Support options, contact Adobe Dynamic Media Classic Technical Support or send an email to s7support@adobe.com requesting setup help.
+> To set up Localization Support options, [use the Admin Console to create a support case.](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html) In your support case, request setup help.

 For more information about setting up **Localization Support**, see [Considerations when setting up localization of assets](publish-setup.md#considerations_when_setting_up_localization_of_assets).